apache/submarine/docs/design/SubmarineClusterServer.md

 Submarine Server mainly provides job submission, job scheduling, job status monitoring, and model online service for Submarine.

-Workbench Server is mainly for algorithm users to provide algorithm development, Python/Spark interpreter operation and other services through Notebook.
+Workbench Server is mainly for algorithm users to provide algorithm development, Python/Spark interpreter operation, and other services through Notebook.

-The goal of the Submarine project is to provide high availability and high reliability services for big data processing, algorithm development, job scheduling, model online services, model batch and incremental updates.
+The goal of the Submarine project is to provide high availability and high-reliability services for big data processing, algorithm development, job scheduling, model online services, model batch, and incremental updates.

 In addition to the high availability of big data and machine learning frameworks, the high availability of Submarine Server and Workbench Server itself is a key consideration.